Ghetto Cyrano

 Ghetto Cyrano is the debut studio album by American R&B duo Christión.
-It was released on November 4, 1997 via Roc-A-Fella Records/Def Jam Recordings.
-Production was handled by the duo themselves, also serving as executive producers together with Damon Dash, Jay-Z and Kareem "Biggs" Burke.
+It was released on November 4, 1997, via Roc-A-Fella Records/Def Jam Recordings.
+The production was handled by the duo themselves, also serving as executive producers together with Damon Dash, Jay-Z and Kareem "Biggs" Burke.
 The album peaked at number 146 on the Billboard 200 and number 23 on the Top R&B/Hip-Hop Albums.
 It was supported with two singles "Full of Smoke", which peaked at No. 53 on the Billboard Hot 100, and "I Wanna Get Next to You".

+Critical reception

+The Los Angeles Times wrote: "Its falsettos trembling over pimp-smooth, reclining grooves, this Bay Area duo coos with a cool attitude about affairs on the street corner and in the boudoir."